wix/Detox/docs/APIRef.Artifacts.md

 }
 ```

-Note: when Detox merges artifact configurations, the per-device configuration has a higher priority over the general one.
+**NOTE:** Detox merges artifact configurations from `package.json`, and the per-device artifacts configuration has a higher priority over the general one.

 The `artifacts` object has the following properties: